ACFF will open again for submissions via FilmFreeway on May 1st, 2025.

 Independently produced films and films produced for broadcast (narrative, fiction or documentary) that use the power of imagery to inform and inspire audiences to become engaged in environmental conservation issues.
 This category includes films with a running time of 40 minutes or less, including credits.

-Student Conservation Short Film
+Student Conservation Film – Short

 Student conservation films (narrative, fiction or documentary) use the power of imagery to inform and inspire audiences to become engaged in conservation.
 Students must be enrolled in an accredited high school, undergraduate or graduate school during completion of the film within the past two years.
 Student films must not have been produced as a work for hire.
 Students must provide the name of an accredited school and contact information for the student’s advisor.
 Films with a run time of 40 minutes or less will be considered.